How To Prepare for a DOT Audit

 The Inspection Selection System

-The ISS Is not your friend!!
+The Inspection Selection System (ISS) Is not your friend!!

 The FMCSA prioritizes trucks for inspections at weigh stations using their “Inspection Selection System” (ISS) scoring process.